leftrightleft/skills-secret-scanning/.github/steps/2-tbd.md

 ### :keyboard: Activity 2: Review a secret scanning alert

 In this activity, you will explore the alert UI.
-You'll review the validity of the secret and indentify where the secret was detected in the repository.
+You'll review the validity of the secret and identify where the secret was detected in the repository.

 Open the **Amazon AWS Access Key ID** alert.